BRICS Nations, Central Banks, and the Race for Gold: Why Major Banks See Prices Moving Higher

 Across the globe, central banks, especially in emerging markets and BRICS-aligned nations, have been steadily increasing their gold reserves.
 Countries such as China, Russia, India, Turkey, Saudi Arabia, and others have been accumulating gold as they look for ways to diversify away from the U.S. dollar, reduce exposure to Western financial systems, and strengthen their own monetary independence.

 That matters for individuals because central banks are not short-term traders.
-They buy gold for strategic reasons.
+They buy gold for strategic reasons and hold it for long intervals, thereby tightening supply.
 They buy it to protect national reserves, hedge against currency risk, and prepare for a changing global financial order.

 Recent reports from Goldman Sachs and Deutsche Bank suggest this gold-buying trend may still have much further to go, and that continued central bank demand could help drive gold prices higher in the years ahead.